 Most people get their health insurance through work-based, employer-sponsored programs.
 Or, through government subsidized insurance.
-These programs offer limited benefits.
+These programs offer limited benefits–meaning they might not pay for certain types of healthcare or medical-related expenses like a hearing aid.
 They also don’t usually cover many family members.
 People who pay out of pocket have it even worse.
 Individuals can pay as much as $400-a-month in premiums.
 A family plan can be as high as $1,200.
 Meanwhile, deductibles can be as high as $9,000.

 What’s limiting about employer-sponsored or government subsidized health insurance is the network system.
 You can’t get treatment outside a predetermined network of doctors and providers without financial penalty.
 If you try to, you will end up paying heavily out of pocket.
 In a recent news story, a small boy swallowed many prescription pills.
 His parents opted for an air ambulance to get him to a specialist in a hospital far away.

 While the emergency room care was covered by the family’s insurance, the air ambulance was not.
 As a result, the family was slapped with a surprise air ambulance bill for almost $40,000.
 It took over year for the family to negotiate the price down to $1,000.

 Expenses of the Unexpected

 Air ambulances are mainly used in remote, rural, and hard to reach areas.
 People into extreme sports or exploring in remote areas may unexpectedly need them.
 Or, in extraordinary emergencies where a person may need the skills of a medical specialist in another city.
 You may need the use of one when you least expect it.
 Over 40% of Americans couldn’t pay an emergency bill of $400 if they were hit with one.